yamin8000/yarca/README.md

 # yarca or Yet Another Retrofit Call Adapter

-**yarca** is an opinionated retrofit call adapter, it's result of multiple iterations of custom retrofit call adapters that I used in multiple personal projects.
+**yarca** is an opinionated retrofit call adapter. it's the result of multiple iterations of custom retrofit call adapters that I used in various personal projects.

-Basic difference between this library and default retrofit call adapter is that, here callbacks are created using Java lambda expressions instead of default unpleasant anonymous class callbacks.
-This library provide multiple ways to handle response and error using various callbacks.
+The fundamental difference between this call adapter and the default retrofit call adapter is that this adapter's callbacks use Java lambda expressions instead of default unpleasant anonymous class callbacks.
+This library provides multiple ways to handle response and error using various callbacks.

 ---